 Fees and charges abroad

 Paying with your Monzo card (as opposed to taking out cash) is the best way to use your card abroad, so we recommend it if you can.
-If you choose to be billed in the local currency, we use Mastercard’s exchange rate with a 0.0% fee.
-Some card machines will ask if you want to be billed in pounds – so always choose the local currency instead.
+If you choose to be billed in the local currency, we use Mastercard’s exchange rate with no additional fees or charges.
+Some card machines will ask if you want to be billed in pounds – always choose the local currency instead.

 We don't mark up the exchange rate

-Some banks will add a hidden fee into the exchange rate they offer you, but we use Mastercard's rate with a 0.0% fee.
+Some banks will add a hidden fee into the exchange rate they offer you, but we use Mastercard's rate with 0% fee.

 Your limits are shared across any account you have, so if you have a joint account your allowance is across both of them.